keirkwame/keirkwame.github.io/_pages/about.md

   - /about.html
 ---

-I'm a cosmologist who started a [Dunlap Fellowship](https://www.dunlap.utoronto.ca/people/dunlap-fellows) at the end of 2020.
+I'm a cosmologist who started a [Dunlap Fellowship](https://www.dunlap.utoronto.ca/people/dunlap-fellows) at the University of Toronto at the end of 2020.
+Before that, I was a postdoctoral fellow at the [Oskar Klein Centre for Cosmoparticle Physics](http://www.okc.albanova.se) at Stockholm University.
+I defended my PhD thesis ([*A clear view of the primordial Universe*](https://discovery.ucl.ac.uk/id/eprint/10044716)) at [University College London](https://www.ucl.ac.uk/astrophysics), after obtaining my Master's degree at the [University of Oxford](https://www2.physics.ox.ac.uk).

 My research focuses on understanding fundamental physics in the cosmological model -- and developing robust statistical and machine learning models and methods to improve parameter inference.
 In particular, I have worked on tests of dark matter models (ultra-light axions) using cosmological data.
 I study both the cosmic microwave background -- the oldest light in the Universe -- and the large-scale structure, in particular, the Lyman-alpha forest, the neutral hydrogen absorption in quasar spectra from the early Universe.
 I work at the intersection of data, theory, simulations and analysis methods, for example, with cosmological emulators and wavelet decomposition.